maedbhk/MIT-Projects/projects/pHealth-terminology.md

 title: pHealth terminology
 ---

-### Inflammation markers
-* Cytokine, chemokine, interleukin, interferon, tumor necrosis factor, colony-stimulating factor, growth factor (IGF, VEGF, NGF, FGF, TNF)
-* You can assess inflammation/cytokine/chemokine factors in plasma or serum samples.

-### Polygenic risk score
-* represents the total number of genetic variants that an individual has to assess their heritable risk of developing a particular disease.

 ### Endophenotype
 * intermediate phenotype - quantitative biological trait that is reliable in reflecting the function of a discrete biological system, and is reasonably heritable, and is much more closely related to the root cause of the disease than the broad clinical phenotype.
 * biological or psychological phenomena of a disorder believed to be in the causal chain between genetic contributions to a disorder and diagnosable symptoms of psychopathology.